 Images and symbols are short ways to communicate lengthy messages.
 There’s that deafening cliché; “a picture is worth a thousand words”.
 Your brand is no different because it allows you to immortalise your business’s key differentiation into easily understood media.

 As we’ve evolved so too has the practice of branding.
 Our prolonged relationships with business as consumers has ensured that branding has gone from saying ‘mama’ to fostering us into old age homes.
-The following waves are the key milestones of brand parenting as the love child between consumer and business.
+The following waves are the key milestones of brand practice’s development as the love child between business and consumer.

 Lascaux Cave Painting

 Brand practice can be rooted as far back as the Old Norse word ‘brandr’ or ‘to burn’ and was used to mark livestock according to ownership.
 Branding in a corporate sense isn’t much different, it’s origins in business were exactly that – to mark a product as being produced by your respective business.

 In other words and originally, all that was necessary to sell a product was to create something of superior value as a result of its better quality and to convince the consumer, through a branding activity, that only your business could be capable of producing such a masterpiece.